nimbo-sh/nimbo-examples/detectron/README.md

 # Finetuning Detectron2 on Nimbo

-This example shows how to finetune a Detectron network to detect balloons.
+This example shows how to finetune a Detectron network to segment balloons in images.
 The script `detectron2_finetuning.py` is a simplified version of the [Detectron Colab tutorial](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5).

 ### Clone the example repo
 ```